AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

    A popup appears showing the progress of the product extraction from your documents.

-1. In the _Building products_ popup that appears, delete extracted products you do not want to use or rename products as desired.
+1. In the _Building products_ popup, delete extracted products you do not want to use or rename products as desired.
 1. If a product is missing, click **[!UICONTROL Add name]** and enter the name of the missing product.
 1. Click **[!UICONTROL Confirm]**.